ngogb02/CS50x-Final-Project/README.md

 Find the latitude and longitude of your desired location, input it in the web's latitude and longitude text box and click on the "(+) Location" button.
 A minimized weather tabs of the location will appear, you can expand it by clicking on it to see the forecasts.

 ## Roadmap
+- [X] Add AJAX method to render weather tab without render entire page.
+- [ ] When Hourly Forecast tab is maximized, minimizing the main tab should also minimize the Hourly Forecast tab.
 - [ ] Add a button to delete weather forecast tab.
-- [ ] Add AJAX method to render weather tab without render entire page.
+- [ ] Add a function to allow users to modify the name of the location and update the db to reflect the new name.
+Might be an issue on reload with the API refresh db.
 - [ ] Add dropdown or table with stored location's latitude/longitude.
 - [ ] Add daily weather icons on the minimized weather tabs.